toobstar/toobstar.github.io/content/posts/2023-10-01_risk_theory.md

 ### Context

 Guidance for managing risk is easy to find and tends to be fairly consistent in approach.
 It's largely structured around templates which are straightforward and seemingly adaptable.
-But practical advice for how to put a formal risk process into practice is less obvious but extremely important.
+Practical advice for how to put a formal risk process into operation is less obvious but extremely important.

-It is likely that a step-by-step guide for implementation is not useful because the optimal implementation will vary significantly from company to company.
+An off the shelf step-by-step guide for rolling out a risk management process is unlikely to be useful because the optimal implementation will vary significantly from company to company.
 Variables that matter a lot include:
 - how experienced the leaders in the business are with formal risk practice
 - the engagement from the board or other external audit bodies
 - the regulatory environment